comp500/cs-docs-mkdocs/docs/wikibook.md

 	+			Console.writeLine("quit: Ends the game, quitting the program.");
 	+			Console.writeLine("read: Will display the text of objects that can be read. (e.g. read book)");
 	+			Console.writeLine("move: Allows the player to move an object that is in the same location as they are.
 The move command needs to be followed by the name of the object that the player wants to move.
 If the object can be moved then the result of moving the object will be displayed on the screen. (e.g. move bed)");
-	+			Console.writeLine("open: Allows the player to open an openable item that is in the same location as they are. (e.g. open siler door)");
+	+			Console.writeLine("open: Allows the player to open an openable item that is in the same location as they are. (e.g. open silver door)");
-	+			Console.writeLine("close: Allows the player to close an closable item that is in the same location as they are. (e.g. close siler door)");
+	+			Console.writeLine("close: Allows the player to close an closable item that is in the same location as they are. (e.g. close silver door)");
 	+			Console.writeLine("playdice: The player will play a dice game with another character.
 If the player wins then a list of the items that the losing character is carrying is displayed and the user chooses an item to take; if the player loses, the other character takes a random item from the player’s inventory.");
 	+			Console.writeLine("The playdice command needs to be followed by the name of a character to play the dice game with.
 The character and the player need to be in the same location and both need to have a die. (e.g. playdice guard)");
 	+			break;